nedpals/blog/content/post/google-drive-hell.md

 ## Why not build your own?

-If you suggest I should build my own instead or used those ones found in GitHub, then I would say no. No because it's a waste of time to develop and a headache to maintain due to rate limits, bug, and etc. The API's are a bit too complex for me to put into a simple application.
+If you suggest I should build my own instead or used those ones found on GitHub, then I would say no. No because it's a waste of time to develop and a headache to maintain due to rate limits, bug, and etc. The API's are a bit too complex for me to put into a simple application.
 Also, this so called "**third world**" problem shouldn't be big deal to me because I don't really much use it everyday and the network is pretty slow so I cannot rely to put big files there so I just use it for photo backups whatsoever.